linear-b/gitstream/docs/filter-functions.md

 #### `estimatedReviewTime`

-Returns the estimated review time in minutes based on statistical model.
+Returns the estimated review time in minutes based on an ML model.
-The model uses the amount of additions and deletions statistics for each file type with additional information about the commits and base branch.
+The model prediction is computed based on the PR metadata data (e.g. branch name, commits) and mainly by the number of additions and deletions for each type of change (Code, Data, Configuration, etc..)

 !!! note